 The DEWALT DW745 Job-Site Table Saw has telescoping fence rails that extend up to 16”.
 Plus, its rack and pinion fence design makes it easy to make adjustments quickly and easily.

-The DEWALT may score a couple of points on the rack and pinion fence, but the Bosch is fairly evenly matched with its Squarelock technology.
+The DEWALT may score a couple of points on the rack and pinion fence, but the Bosch is fairly evenly matched with its Squarelock technology (Easy fastening of your wood).
 So, this would probably boil down to a matter of personal preference for you as both would deliver excellent results.

 The only dislike that I have found about the Bosch 4100-09’s operation is that unlocking the table causes a tab to pop up above the cutting surface.
 This tab interferes with the operation of the fence, and could lead to damage of the product.
 It also comes with only a one year warranty.
 It does have available rear out-feed extensions available, to help facilitate larger work pieces.